 Most literature on the performance of the HSDPA does not take into account resource sharing between DCH and HSDPA.
-An exception is [2] and [3].
-In [2], a fixed number of OSVF codes is reserved for the HS-DSCH and the target transmit power is adjusted proportional to the HSDPA transmit power.
-In [3], an adaptive scheme is evaluated with simulations on packet level.
-Also, in [4], the impact of the (constant) HSDPA transmit power with 5 reserved codes in presence of DCH traffic is investigated.
+An exception is [2], where a fixed number of OSVF codes is reserved for the HS-DSCH and the target transmit power is adjusted proportional to the HSDPA transmit power.
+Also, in [3], the impact of the (constant) HSDPA transmit power with 5 reserved codes in presence of DCH traffic is investigated.
+A similar approach has been taken in [4], but with focus on the model.
 Finally, in [5], an analytical model for the adaptive scheme is introduced which assumes that the NodeBs always send with maximum power.